aguinaldoabbj/gitlab-runner-auto/README.md

 Forked and improved from @abelfodil/gitlab-runner.

 Auto-registering gitlab-runner.
-You just need to supply the registration token and runners are ready to use.
+You just need to supply the registration token and runners are automatically registered, started and ready to use in Gitlab.

 ## Configure